Implementing monetary policy in times of crisis

-The global financial crisis, which began in August 2007, necessitated far-reaching policy responses, including monetary policy action.
-The Eurosystem launched a range of extraordinary monetary policy measures to support the effective transmission of monetary policy decisions to the financial system, the real economy and inflation.
+The global financial crisis that was triggered in August 2007 necessitated strong policy responses, including extraordinary monetary policy action.
+At the time, the Eurosystem departed from its usual way of conducting monetary policy by adopting nonstandard measures to support the effective transmission of monetary policy decisions to the financial system and the real economy, and to the levels of inflation.
+Nonstandard measures have been part of the Eurosystem’s toolkit ever since.

-Nonstandard policy measures aside, the Eurosystem's monetary policy framework generally provides for a number of mechanisms counterbalancing potential stress in the financial sector.
+Besides, the Eurosystem's monetary policy framework generally provides for a number of mechanisms counterbalancing potential stress in the financial sector apart from nonstandard measures.
 To give a few examples:

-The monetary policy measures taken since 2007 have amplified the stabilizing effect of the pre-crisis monetary policy instruments and have extended their effect to include financial markets other than the money market.
+The nonstandard measures taken by the Eurosystem since 2007 have amplified the stabilizing effect of its pre-crisis monetary policy instruments not just on the money market but on other financial markets as well.
 The main measures are as follows:

 - Extension of the maturity of liquidity-providing operations: